Primordial Light: COMETS

 Exploring our own back yard.

 The comets pictured here would look nothing like these photographs if we could observe them from nearby.
 They would not be neat round balls and they would be very dark, perhaps nearly as black as soot.
 The late astronomer Fred Whipple famously described comets as “dirty snowballs” as he hypothesized that they consist of a conglomeration of water ice and very dark, apparently fine-grained rocky material.
 Whipple was proven correct when we finally got a close-up look at a comet from a spacecraft.
-In fact, what we are seeing when we “see” a comet is the coma, a cloud of gas and dust that has been boiled off the nucleus—the dirty snowball itself—by sunlight and that surrounds the nucleus before being blown away by the solar wind, the stream of particles emitted by the Sun.
+In fact, what we are seeing when we “see” a comet is the coma, a cloud of gas and dust that has been boiled off the nucleus—the dirty snowball itself—by sunlight, and that surrounds the nucleus before being blown away by the solar wind, the stream of particles emitted by the Sun.
 If we’re lucky we also see a tail (or two; see bottom photos) formed from the gas and dust.
 Although the tail seems to be following the comet through space, it will be on the side of the comet opposite the Sun because it is being shaped and moved by the solar wind.
 Comets are named after their discoverers.
 Here is a stunning photograph of the spectacular 2007 Comet McNaught made by its discoverer, Dr. Robert H. McNaught, an Australian astrophysicist.
 Unfortunately for those of us who live north of the Equator, Comet Mcnaught was seen only poorly from northern latitudes.

 Comet 17P/Holmes and the star Mirfak on November 13, 2007